Heart disease, type 2 diabetes, Alzheimer’s disease, and cancer — they all have one thing in common, and that’s chronic inflammation.

 Though anyone can fall victim to chronic inflammation, there are things you can do to increase your odds of staying healthy:

 - Eat more anti-inflammatory foods: Many foods can protect you against inflammation.
-These include fruits and vegetables, fatty fish, walnuts, flaxseeds, grapes, berries, garlic, olive oil, tea, and some spices.
+Moreover, these include fruits and vegetables, fatty fish, walnuts, flaxseeds, grapes, berries, garlic, olive oil, tea, and some spices.
 The Mediterranean diet is the best-researched anti-inflammatory diet.

 - Eliminate inflammatory foods: Some foods are known to increase inflammation.
 These include fast foods, fried foods, margarine, red meat, processed meat, and most heavily processed foods.